deter-project/docs/site/docs/support/getting-help.md

 # Getting Help with DETER

-Summary: take *all* of the details about your problem (project/experiment id, logs, error output, etc) and [file a ticket](https://trac.deterlab.net/newticket) - you must log in again with your DeterLab username and password.
+**Summary:** take *all* of the details about your problem (project/experiment IDs, logs, error output, etc) and [file a ticket](https://trac.deterlab.net/newticket) in our Trac issue-tracking system.

+!!! note
+    You must log into Trac using your DETERLab username and password.

 ## What to do first if you are having trouble?